 Pump of peppermint (optional)

-According to Fortune, Starbucks COO Kevin Johnson said that it usually takes weeks or even months to add a new drink to the menu, but this one was fast-tracked because of the demand from customers.
-The store manager who alerted corporate to this trend reported that his baristas were making more than 20 of these drinks a day.
+According to Fortune, Starbucks COO Kevin Johnson said that it usually takes several weeks or even months to add a new drink to the menu, but this one was fast-tracked because of the demand from customers.
+The store manager who initially alerted corporate to this trend reported that his baristas were making more than 20 of these drinks a day.

 “I thought the Starbucks ‘sick tea’ or ‘coldbuster’ was gonna taste weird but it's actually pretty good,” wrote Instagram user justbusydreaming in her post about the drink.
 “I've had a crazy fever for a couple of days with migraines, body aches, a runny nose... but this really cleared up my sinuses and made me feel a lot better.”

 Another user, heyjanegrubb, claimed it’s a “Miracle cold cure every time.”

 Now that it's an official drink on the chain's menu, this soothing elixir now has a standard recipe card and ring code at Starbucks locations nationwide.
 A tall (12-ounce) beverage goes for about $3.50 — which is totally worth it if it actually helps you feel better while you're fighting off that mid-season head cold.